sefffal/Octofitter.jl/docs/src/index.md

 efficient, differentiable code.
 You can then plug it into a variety of samplers.
 The package also contains analysis and visualization tools for understanding your results.

-Try Octofitter in your browser in seconds!
-Click below to launch an example in GitHub Codespaces.

 !!! note
     Octofitter is under active development and is only tested against Julia 1.9+